 - Co-author, "Enforcement of Judgments 2021 Q&A Mexico," Chambers

-Before joining DLA Piper, Daniel served as an associate at a local law firm focused on civil and commercial litigation, and he helped with the preparation of the Amparo trials before the federal courts, tribunals and the Supreme Court of Justice.
+Before joining DLA Piper, Daniel served as an associate at a local law firm focused on civil and commercial litigation.
+He assisted in the preparation of amparo trials before federal courts, tribunals and the Supreme Court of Justice.

-Among other activities, Daniel litigated and monitored trials where national interests were disputed against citizens, both as the plaintiﬀ and defendant.
-He also acted as counsel on behalf of various federal agencies and entities, and actively participated in the defense of the federal government within patrimonial liability proceedings regarding irregular activities of administrative public servants.
+Among other activities, Daniel has litigated and monitored trials related to national interests on behalf of both plaintiﬀs and defendants.
+He has additionally acted as counsel on behalf of various federal agencies and entities and has actively participated in the defense of the federal government within patrimonial liability proceedings regarding irregular activities of administrative public servants.

 Memberships And Affiliations

 - International Association of Lawyers

 My latest insights